 - 3 tablespoons olive oil

 - 4 cloves garlic (large cloves) chopped

 - 1.5 pounds of littleneck clams soaked & scrubbed

 - 1 14oz can chopped tomatoes in juice half drained

 - 1⁄4 cup fresh parsley chopped

 - salt and pepper to taste

-Remove from heat and taste for seasoning.
+- Remove from heat and taste for seasoning.
 Season to taste.
 Add the remaining parsley, and drizzle with remaining olive oil, tossing to coat.
-Transfer to serving dish and serve immediately.
+Transfer to a serving dish and serve immediately.